RodeoYeeHa/behave2unitgen/README.md

 With these two methods, we map the "@Given"-Step of our story to the Unit-Test.
 We tell JBehave to store the Datatable of the Story into the parameter called "contactBefore".

 In JBehave, the Parameter would be directly passed into the test-method as a parameter.
 Because we cannot do this here (it is still a pure JUnit-Test), we create a method-body and annotate the method with the @StoryParameter-Annotation.
-This method will be implemented by behave2unitgen later, so we only habe to pass null als return value.
+This method will be implemented by behave2unitgen later, so we only have to pass null als return value.

 Now we extend this a bit to use DBUnit to store the data for us: